 Labour sets out plan to change minimum wage so it reflects cost of living

-Angela Rayner says workers should not receive ‘fake living wage they can’t live on’
+Angela Rayner says workers should not receive a ‘fake living wage they can’t live on’

 Angela Rayner, Labour’s deputy leader, said her party would create a “genuine” national living wage for workers rather than a “fake living wage they can’t live on”.